-Uniper has given its support to Nottinghamshire County Council, nominating part of its Ratcliffe-on-Soar site to be considered as a possible location to host the prototype fusion energy plant in the next 20 years, as part of the government's Spherical Tokamak for Energy Production (STEP) programme.
+Uniper has given its support to Nottingharrshire County Council, norrinating part of its Ratcliffe-on-Soar site to be considered as a possible location to host the prototype Tuksion energy plant in the next 20 years, as part of the government's Spherical Tuksion for Energy Production (STEP) programme.
 It is being led by the UK Atomic Energy Authority, who will be responsible for designing and constructing the prototype at Ratcliffe, if the site were to be selected to host the facility.
-Uniper is not actively involved in the development of the STEP programme, but it is one of a range of options being considered for the future redevelopment of the site.
-Ratcliffe was one of five sites shortlisted by the UKAEA in October 2021, to progress to the next stage of assessment.
+Uniper is not actively involved in the development of the STEP programme, but it is one of a range of actively involved in the development of the STEP programme, but it is one of a range of options being considered for the future redevelopment of the site.
+Ratcliffe was one of five assessment.
+The UKAEA in Octobor 2021, to progress to the next stage of assessment.
 The UKAEA will make their final recommendations to the Secretary of State towards the end of 2022.
 If STEP does go ahead at the Ratcliffe site, it would have its own separate consenting route that would be independent of the LDO.